DIVERSITY, EQUITY, & INCLUSION IN THE VC INDUSTRY

 Exploring race/ethnicity in leadership

-Racial/ethnic minorities are underrepresented in the VC industry.
+Racial/ethnic groups or demographics are underrepresented in the VC industry.
 Use this page to explore their representation in investment and partner positions across the industry.

 Use the filters to explore the percentage of racial minorities at various levels in the VC industry.